ARONNU/GroPro_Grow-and-Protect/Mochi Instruction/Guide.md

 This will run the script at the start of every hour.

-**side note: add the time for the Pest_Detection.py and Audio_Detection.py so that it will be opened automatically every said time.
+**side note: add the time for the Pest_Detection.py and Audio_Detect.py so that it will be opened automatically every said time.
+(Preferrable time is morning when pests and sounds are abundant)